 Rev 4: Changed STR link set to a pair of links and then updated the corresponding texts.

 Rev 5: Clarified the texts regarding the example and Added a text meaning that the receiver is also an MLD capable of STR over a pair of links.

+Rev 6: Changed “another MLD” to “an STA of another MLD”.

 The texts are based on the following motion